aleister1102/bulker/README.md

 5. Runs command on each chunk in separate tmux windows/processes
 6. Monitors progress and reports status
 7. All workers write output to single shared file with thread safety
-8. If interrupted (Ctrl+C), cleanup and keep partial results
+8. If interrupted (Ctrl+C), automatically stops all tasks and saves partial results

 ## Output Structure